 Alice Sparberg Alexiou

 Critics hated it.
-The public feared it would topple over.
+The public feared it would fall over.
 Passersby were knocked down by the winds.
 But even before it was completed, the Flatiron Building had become an unforgettable part of New York City.

 "Though she ends on a note of permanence, as the landmarked and restored Flatiron is here to stay, Ms. Alexiou's book is ultimately about the never-ending change that rushes by in the city, and, in evoking that, she succeeds."--The New York Observer